Ulaganathan0709/todo-app/README.md

 # TODO Application

+## Live Demo
+Access the live demo of the TODO Application here: https://usktodo.netlify.app/

 ## Introduction
 The TODO application is a simple yet powerful tool designed to help users manage their daily tasks efficiently.
 With an intuitive interface, users can add, edit, delete, and filter tasks based on their completion status.